 Parkmore Junior Football Club has always been fortunate in having very hardworking and dedicated members, players and families over the past 40 years.
 This has been reflected in the success of the Club, and a large number of the Life Members are still very involved.

-Parkmore Junior Football Club in conjunction with Springers Leisure Centre and Springvale Districts Football Club are proud to bring you the following options for Auskick.
-Your child can come along to whatever session suits your timetable or you can come along to all three if you like - all for the same Auskick registration fee price, no extra charge!
+Parkmore Junior Football Club in conjunction with Springers Leisure Centre are proud to bring you the following options for Auskick.
+Your child can come along to whatever session suits your timetable or you can come along to all sessions if you like - all for the same Auskick registration fee price, no extra charge!

 Friday night Springers Pirates Auskick